carloskiki/rfcs/text/0000-cargo-supported-targets.md

 ## Ignoring builds for unsupported targets

 When the target used is not supported by the package being built, the package will either be skipped or an error will be raised, depending on how `cargo` was invoked.
-If cargo was invoked in a workspace or virtual workspace without specifying a specific package, then the package will be skipped.
-If a specific package was specified using `--package`, or if cargo is invoked in a package directory, then an error will be raised.
+If cargo is invoked in a workspace or virtual workspace without specifying a specific package, then `cargo` skips the package.
+If a specific package is specified using `--package`, or if `cargo` is invoked on a single package, then an error is raised.

 ## Eliminating unused dependencies from `Cargo.lock`

-A package's dependencies may have `[target.'cfg(..)'.dependencies]` tables, which may never be used because of the `supported-targets` restrictions of the package.
+A package's dependencies may themselves have `[target.'cfg(..)'.dependencies]` tables, which may never be used because of the `supported-targets` restrictions of the package.
 These can safely be eliminated from the dependency tree of the package.

 Consider the following example: